-PUMP AND MOTOR
+PUMP AND MOTOR (Optional)

 The pump wet end is cast iron bronze fitted.
 The close coupled, back pull-out pump and motor assembly is bolted together with hex bolts for ease of maintenance or repair.
 The pump utilizes a standard mechanical seal pressed into the motor bracket, which is bolted directly to the pump volute.
-The pump sleeve slides over the motor shaft.
-The pump impeller is threaded or keyed on to the end of the motor shaft and locked in place with a hex jam nut (for a diagram refer to Figure 3 on page 18).
+The pump shaft slides over the motor shaft and is held in place with three set screws.
+The pump impeller is threaded or keyed on to the end of the motor shaft and locked in place with a hex jam nut.
+(See figure 3)

-The pump flows for the PF-30 series filters are listed in Table III on page 7 at 50 feet of head (TDH).
+The pump flows for the PF-50 series filters are listed in Table III, page 7 at 50 feet of head (TDH).
 This correlates to approximately 22 psi discharge pressure at design flow.